A model for configuration spaces of points: The Cattaneo-Felder-Mnev graph complex and operad

 \begin{rem} All definitions are independent of the choice of graded basis of $V$ and can be given in a basis-free way. \end{rem}

 \begin{rem} The notation $\pdGra_V(n)$ stands for ``pre-dual graphs" as one may represent elements of $\pdGra_V(n)$ as linear combinations of decorated directed graphs with $n$ vertices and an ordering of the edges.
 The decorations are elements of $V$ that may be attached to vertices, see Figure \ref{fig:pdGra}.
 Each such graph corresponds to monomial in $\pdGra_V(n)$, an edge between vertices $i$ and $j$ corresponds to one occurrence of $s^{ij}$ and a decoration by an element $e_\alpha \in V$ at vertex $j$ corresponds to one occurrence of $e_\alpha^j$.
-Directions of the edges and their ordering might be ignored, keeping in mind that then a graph is only well defined up to a $\pm 1$ pre-factor. \end{rem}
+Directions of the edges and their ordering might be ignored, keeping in mind that then a graph is only well defined up to a $\pm 1$ pre-factor.
+Notice that while both tadpoles and double edges are allowed, for (anti-)symmetry reasons one has that $s^{ii}=0$ if $D$ is odd and that $s^{ij}s^{ij} =0$ if $D$ is even. \end{rem}